jalapic/IntroR/README.md

-Please read the usefulRlinks for more information and also for some of the sources that the odd tutorial was inspired by.
+Please read the usefulRlinks.txt file for more information and also for some of the sources that the odd tutorial was inspired by.